This Instant Pot Salsa Verde Chicken can be made in the Instant Pot or the slow cooker – it's a one pot Mexican-inspired rice bowl.

 Storing and reheating

-Once your salsa verde has cooled to room temperature, store the leftovers in individual servings in airtight containers in the fridge for up to five days.
-Yes – that means this chicken bowl is the perfect meal prep recipe!
+Once your salsa verde chicken has cooled to room temperature, store the leftovers in individual servings in airtight containers in the fridge for up to 5 days.
+It’s a great recipe for meal prep!
+Just make sure to keep the toppings separate so everything stays as fresh as possible.

 Freezing this recipe